Sortelba/sortelba/README.md

 # SORTELS MATRIX

 This is the codebase for the SORTELS MATRIX website, a futuristic hub for the skateboarding community.
+This project is built with React and Vite.

 ## Project Structure

-The project is structured to be clean, scalable, and easy to maintain.

-- **/public**: Contains all static assets like images.
-Place your images in `/public/images`.
+- **/public**: Contains all static assets like images, which are copied directly to the output directory.
-- **(src)** (implied structure, contains all `.tsx` files):
+- **(root)**: Contains all source files (`.tsx`), components, pages, and data files.
-  - **/components**: Reusable React components used across multiple pages (e.g., Header, Footer).
+  - **/components**: Reusable React components.
-  - **/data**: Centralized data files.
-This is where you edit content like news, alliance partners, or events.
+  - **/data**: Centralized data files for content like news, partners, or events.
-  - **/pages**: Top-level components that represent a full page of the application.
+  - **/pages**: Top-level components representing a full page.
-  - `App.tsx`: The main application component, handling routing.
-  - `index.tsx`: The entry point that renders the React app.
-- `index.html`: The main HTML file.
+- `index.html`: The main HTML template.
-- `index.css`: Global styles and custom CSS.
+- `index.css`: Global styles, including Tailwind CSS imports.
+- `vite.config.ts`: Configuration for the Vite build tool.
-- `tailwind.config.js`: Configuration file for the Tailwind CSS framework.
+- `tailwind.config.js`: Configuration for the Tailwind CSS framework.
 - `package.json`: Project metadata and dependencies.
-- `netlify.toml`: **Important:** This file contains the deployment settings for Netlify, preventing build errors.
+- `netlify.toml`: Deployment settings for Netlify.

 ## How to Add or Change Content

 - **Alliance Partners, Mags, Vereine, etc.**: Open `data/alliance.ts` and edit the `allianceData` array.
 - **System Announcements (News)**: Open `data/announcements.ts` and edit the `announcementData` array.
 - **Events**: Open `data/events.ts` and edit the `events` object.
-- **Images**: Upload your images to the `public/images` folder.
+- **Images**: Place your images in the `/public/images` folder.
 Then, in the data files, reference them with a path like `/images/your-image.jpg`.

+## Local Development

+1.  **Install Dependencies:**
+    ```bash
+    npm install
+    ```
+2.  **Run the Development Server:**
+    ```bash
+    npm run dev
+    ```
+    This will start a local server, typically at `http://localhost:5173`.
+The site will automatically reload when you make changes to the code.

 ## Deployment with Netlify

 This project is perfectly set up for deployment on Netlify.
-Here's how to do it:

 1.  **Push to GitHub:**
     - Create a new repository on your GitHub account.
-    - Upload all the files from this project (including the new `netlify.toml`) to your new repository.
+    - Upload all project files to the new repository.

 2.  **Connect to Netlify:**
     - Sign up for a free account at [Netlify.com](https://www.netlify.com/), preferably by connecting your GitHub account.